BorisTheBrave/voronator-sharp/README.md

 Returns the centroid of each voronoi cell.
 This is suitable for use with Lloyd relaxation.
 Unbounded cells are clipped down, which tends to move them inwards.

+### Edge cases

+There are some tricky cases that you should be aware of.
+In all cases, if you stick with the "clipped" methods, these are effectively handled for you.

+#### Unbounded cells

+Cells on the boundary of the diagram extend to infinity, which means they are not representable with a polygon.
+"Clipped" methods truncate the cells down to a polygon.

+#### Degenerate triangulation

+VoronatorSharp is based on forming a Delaunay triangulation, then finding the dual.

+So it can struggle to deal with the case of more than 3 Voronoi cells meeting at a single point.
+"Clipped" methods automatically strip zero-sized edges.

+#### Collinear points

+If all the input points lie in a line (or if there are only two points), then the points are collinear and a triangulation cannot be formed.
+Voronator contails fallback code to handle this case.
+The case of a single point is handled similarly.

 ## Delaunator